Bethpage, New York: 2010 census

-There were 5,710 households, out of which 32% had children under the age of 18 living with them, 66.0% were married couples living together, 10.0% had a female householder with no husband present, and 20.9% were non-families.
-Of all households 17.9% were made up of individuals, and 11.3% had someone living alone who was 65 years of age or older.
+There were 5,710 households, of which 32% had children under 18 living with them, 66.0% were married couples living together, 10.0% had a female householder with no husband present, and 20.9% were non-families.
+Of all households, 17.9% were individuals, and 11.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.89 and the average family size was 3.27.

 In the CDP, the population was spread out, with 22.7% under the age of 18, 6.4% from 18 to 24, 29.0% from 25 to 44, 23.2% from 45 to 64, and 18.8% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 93.0 males.
 For every 100 females age 18 and over, there were 88.8 males.

 The median income for a household in the CDP was $70,173, and the median income for a family was $78,573.
 Males had a median income of $53,404 versus $36,708 for females.
 The per capita income for the CDP was $27,850.
 About 2.1% of families and 3.3% of the population were below the poverty line, including 4.0% of those under age 18 and 4.3% of those age 65 or over.

 Arts and culture

 Bethpage was the home of the Grumman plant that produced the Apollo Lunar Modules, or LEMs.

 Bethpage State Park offers five golf courses to choose from.
 One of them, the Black Course, was the site of the U.S. Open in 2002 and 2009.
 Tiger Woods won the event in 2002 and Lucas Glover in 2009.
 While the park and its five golf courses are located almost entirely within Old Bethpage and its offices are located within the neighboring Farmingdale postal district, it is easily accessed from Bethpage.

 Bethpage Water District was announced as the best tasting drinking water in New York State at the New York State Fair in Syracuse in 2006.
-In 2010 chlorine was added to the drinking water following new Nassau County Board of Health regulations, leading many residents to complain that the taste of the water had declined.
+In 2010, chlorine was added to the drinking water following new Nassau County Board of Health regulations, leading many residents to complain that the taste of the water had declined.

 Medal of Honor recipient Stephen Edward Karopczyc lived in Bethpage, and the former Karopczyc School in Bethpage (part of the Island Trees Union Free School District) was renamed for him.
 The school now houses the Island Trees Public Library.

 The Town of Oyster Bay Ice Skating Center in Bethpage has an NHL-size rink for skating, and is home to the Long Island Blues special hockey team, who practice and play home games at the rink.

+Government

+As Bethpage is an unincorporated hamlet within the Town of Oyster Bay, it is governed through said Town.